 The provision is contained in the draft Rates and Monetary Amounts and Amendments of Revenue Laws Bill which is under deliberation by Parliament’s standing committee on finance.
-In terms of the proposals, the Department of Environmental Affairs would make an annual budget allocation to Redisa, which may be more or less than the existing levy paid to REDISA.
+In terms of the proposals, the Department of Environmental Affairs would make an annual budget allocation to REDISA, which may be more or less than the existing levy paid.

 REDISA, said in a submission to the committee that this form of funding was uncertain and would require a shift in its planning and contractual arrangements from a five-year time horizon to one year.